ghdl/ghdl/doc/references/CodingStyle.rst

         function Translate_Static_Range_Dir (Expr : Iir) return O_Cnode is
         begin

-  If the parametere line is too long with the 'is', put in on a separate line:
+  If the parameter line is too long with the 'is', put in on a separate line:

      .. code-block:: Ada